 2. Find equilibrium molarities of reactants and products.
+We are using concentration, so make sure to convert to Molarity!

 3. Calculate Kc

 Types of Equilibria: Homogeneous ( $K_c$ & $K_p$ ) All products & reactants are in the same phase

 Kc: All chemicals are in units of molarity (mol/L) Can be either gas or aqueous solutions